sngjoy/named-entity-recognition/README.md

 ## About the App
 The REST API serves 4 endpoints:
-1. `/info` [GET] -
+1. `/info` -
-Retrieve information about the pretrained NER extractor.
+GET information about the pretrained NER extractor.
-2. `/extract` [POST] -
+2. `/extract` -
-Upload `.json` file to extract text and corresponding entities, returns results in json format.
+POST `.json` file.
+Returns text and corresponding entities in json format.
-3. `/count` [POST] -
+3. `/count` -
-Uploads `.json` file to count the number of unique entities of each article, add results to database, returns job status.
+POST `.json` file.
+Store count of the unique entities of each article.
+Returns job status.
 4. `/docs` -
 Interactive Swagger UI